Pontypool RFC: Golden era

 The great days of Pontypool RFC were in the 1970s and 1980s, when Ray Prosser was coach for eighteen years from 1969.
 An away match at Pontypool was a daunting experience for even the strongest sides during this period.
 Their best ever season was probably 1987–88, when they won 35 matches out of 36, scoring 1011 points and conceding only 411 points.

 The club's strength during its glory days was its forwards, particularly the legendary Pontypool Front Row celebrated in song by Max Boyce.
 The Pontypool Front Row also known as the "Viet Gwent", (motto "We may go down; we may go up; but we never go back") was made up of Graham Price, Bobby Windsor and Charlie Faulkner and played as a unit 19 times for Wales, only finishing on the losing side four times.
-They also played as a unit for the British and Irish Lions in several midweek matches, though never in a British Lions test match.
+They also played as a unit for the British and Irish Lions in several midweek matches and the final test match against Fiji.

 Professional era

 Pontypool were relegated from the Welsh Division 1 at the end of the 1995 season.
 In the 1997/98 season, they avoided relegation to Division 2 with a final-day 14–8 win over UWIC.

 In February 2002, whilst still playing in Division 1, Pontypool defeated Swansea RFC, the then reigning Welsh/Scottish Champions, 16–14 in a pulsating Principality Cup clash at Pontypool Park.
 They went on to lose narrowly to Ebbw Vale RFC (22-27) in the quarter final.

 In May 2002, Pontypool and Aberavon RFC finished at the top of Division 1 on the same number of league points and the same number of tries but the Wizards took the title on a better for/against points ratio.
 Aberavon then faced a two-legged play-off with Caerphilly, who had been relegated from the Premier Division.
-Aberavon lost the play-off (66-27 on aggregate) and remained in Division 1 for the 2002/3 season.
+Aberavon lost the play-off (66–27 on aggregate) and remained in Division 1 for the 2002/3 season.
 The controversial play-off system was scrapped after this season.